 Whereas some people are fine with taking seeds, some like to have them already ground and others simply prefer taking a spoonful of oil or even a capsule.

 We all like to consume products in different ways.
-As manufacturers recognise this, then whole industries pop up based around these consumer preferences.
+As manufacturers recognize this, then whole industries pop up based around these consumer preferences.

 Organic Whole Flaxseed